Social learning theory: Observation and direct experience

 Typical stimulus-response theories rely entirely upon direct experience (of the stimulus) to inform behavior.
 Bandura opens up the scope of learning mechanisms by introducing observation as a possibility.
 He adds to this the ability of modeling – a means by which humans "represent actual outcomes symbolically".
-These models, cognitively mediated, allow future consequences to have as much of an impact as actual consequences would in a typical S-R theory.
+These models, cognitively mediated, allow future consequences to have as much of an impact as actual consequences would in a typical stimulus-response theory.
 An important factor in Social Learning Theory is the concept of reciprocal determinism.
 This notion states that just as an individual's behavior is influenced by the environment, the environment is also influenced by the individual's behavior.
 In other words, a person's behavior, environment, and personal qualities all reciprocally influence each other.
 For example, a child who plays violent video games will likely influence their peers to play as well, which then encourages the child to play more often.